 Another activity to do in New York in March, if you are sensitive to the cold, is to visit a museum.
 There are many warm museums where you can take shelter and have an enriching and interesting experience.
 Fortunately, March is not part of the high season, so admission prices are lower.

-There are museums of art, ancient history, nature and modern times.
+There are art museums, ancient history, nature museums and museums with works from modern times.
 Therefore, you have several options to choose from.
 If you don't know which of the many museums to start with, here are 3 that I highly recommend:

 - The Guggenheim Its iconic internal structure connects several galleries via a circular ramp that looks like another work of art.
 Although the white cylindrical building is small, you'll really enjoy your visit if you check beforehand what exhibits are available.

-- Museum of Natural History Contains amazing displays of creatures of all kinds, such as large dinosaur skeletons, in somber and intriguing rooms.
+- Natural History Museum Contains amazing displays of creatures of all kinds, such as large dinosaur skeletons, in somber and intriguing rooms.
 It also has a life-size replica of a huge blue whale and a modern section with a planetarium.

 - The MoMa has important paintings by Picasso, Van Gogh and works by Andy Warhol.
 But, since its ambitious renovation and expansion, it also has more unpredictable modern collections of art.
-So go and get your tickets to the MoMa!
+So go and get your MoMa tickets!

-4. Feel the adrenaline rush of an NBA game
+4. Feel the adrenaline rush of watching an NBA game

 Watching NBA basketball games is one more thing you can do in New York in March.
 Those games are in full swing in that month and the teams battle hard.
-Especially playing for their lives are the New York Knicks and the Brooklyn Nets.
+Especially the New York Knicks and the Brooklyn Nets are playing for their lives.

-If you go to support the New York Knicks at their own home, you will enter the impressive Madison Square Garden.
+If you go to support the New York Knicks team in their own home, you will enter the impressive Madison Square Garden.
 On the other hand, the place where you can watch Brooklyn Nets games is Barcleys Center.
-Regardless of which one you decide to go to, I promise you will have a great time if you like basketball so don't forget to book your NBA tickets.
+Regardless of which one you decide to go to, I promise you will have a great time if you love basketball so don't forget to book your NBA tickets.